tomiwolf/D-Tasks3.0/README.md

 # D-Tasks3.0
-This is adecentralized application for managing your tasks built on ethereum
+This is a decentralized application for managing your tasks built on ethereum

 Run